inpatient/outpatient US clinical experience in psychiatry

 You will receive regular feedback on your performance.

-Who should consider this rotation: IMG seeking hands-on patient care experience in psychiatry.
+Who should consider this rotation: International medical graduates (IMGs) and students seeking US clinical experience in psychiatry.
 IMGs seeking careers in family medicine, internal medicine, or pediatrics will also find this rotation particularly useful since mental health problems are common in these specialties.

 During the rotation: Our team will be checking in periodically with you to ensure that you are having an optimal experience.
 We encourage you to contact us if you have any questions during the rotation.